Tag Archives: Democrat

 From LONG ISLAND – by Ann Parry (annparry.com)

-Wanting to get a good aisle seat at Congresswoman Laura Gillen’s town hall, I arrived at Hofstra’s Student Center Theater shortly after 5pm, an hour before doors opened.
+Wanting to get a good aisle seat at Congresswoman Laura Gillen’s town hall, I arrived at the Hofstra Student Center Theater shortly after 5pm, an hour before doors opened.

 VIDEO: Rep. Laura Gillen (NY04) gives an Update at Town Hall:

-During the wait, I chatted with someone nearby on line.
+During the wait, I chatted a woman nearby on line.
 Suddenly she looked up at me and paused.
 In little more than a whisper, she said, “I have pension funds invested in the stock market… but I still hope it crashes.”

 Then she gave me a little “You know what I mean, don’t you?” nod.